srcshelton/gentoo-ebuilds/README.md

     * A pure-shell tool to check for updated binaries and libraries
 * app-admin/openrc-restart-crashed
     * Check for services with status 'crashed', and optionally restart specified services
+* app-editors/vim-core
+    * Add v8.0.1094 which fixes arbitrary characters appearing in macOS Terminal.app and others
 * app-emulation/wa-linux-agent
 * app-shells/stdlib
     * stdlib.sh from https://github.com/srcshelton/stdlib.sh